MicrosoftDocs/visualstudio-docs/docs/ide/copilot-chat-context.md

 ### Organize your chat conversations with threads

-If you’re using Copilot Chat extensively to ask questions as you code, you’ll find it helpful to organize your conversations in a way that keeps them on-topic.
-Copilot Chat for Visual Studio now provides an easy way to start new conversations to keep them focused on the task at hand, and keep the context clear so the answers are based on relevant historical context.
+If you’re using Copilot Chat extensively to ask questions as you code, you can organize your conversations in a way that keeps them on-topic.
+Copilot Chat for Visual Studio now provides an easy way to start new conversations (threads) to keep them focused on the task at hand, and keep the context clear so the answers are based on relevant historical context.

 You can start a new thread by selecting the **Create new thread** in the chat window.